blueprint-genetics/amiss/docs/paper/methods.md

 ### Studying imputation methods developed for statistical inference in a predictive context {#parameter-reuse}

-As mentioned in subsection \ref{reuse-intro}, the differences in intended usage between statistical inference and prediction make use of existing implementations--many of which were designed for the former purpose--difficult.
+As mentioned in subsection \ref{reuse-intro}, the differences in intended usage between statistical inference and prediction make it difficult to use existing implementations of imputation methods--many of which were designed for the former purpose--in prediction.
 The first and main issue is that out-of-the-box implementations often do not provide an easy way to reuse learned parameters from an earlier run.
 This makes it difficult to use parameters from the training set on the test set.

 Some ways to deal with this are